SAP Commissions and it’s possibilities

 - It’s easier to keep sales reps motivated and fully informed since they can see key information at any time and on any device – real-time attainment or key performance metrics.

-- Setting up business unit can be used to separate divisions or parts of an organization so you can use different type of Compensation plans in each business unit.
+- Setting up a business unit can be used to separate divisions or parts of an organization so you can use a different types of Compensation plans in each business unit.

 - Participants are usually the payees.
 A participant can also be individuals or groups that are allowed to see some of the reports, without being a payee themselves.